-Firmware After you have downloaded the new firmware, Upgrade: click Browse to locate the firmware update on your hard drive.
+Firmware After you have downloaded the new firmware, click Upgrade: the Browse control to locate the firmware update on your hard drive.
 Click Upload to complete the firmware upgrade.

-Language Pack This function allows the user to transfer the Upgrade: language of GUI from English to theirs by upgrading the language pack.
+Language Pack This function allows the user to transfer the language Upgrade: of the GUI from English to their own language by upgrading the language pack.
+Click the Browse control to locate the desired language pack on your hard drive.
+Click Upload to complete the language pack upgrade.